andresebr/kumodd/README.md

 - Number of revisions
 - Last Modified by
 - Owner
 - MD5 digest.
-File types that are native to Google Docs do not include an MD5 digest, where as non-native types such as MS Office do.
+File types that are native to Google Docs do not include an MD5 digest, where as non-native types such as MS Office do, as shown below.

 ``` shell
 ./kumodd.py -l doc